enodev0/tint/README.md

 ## Caveat

-* This is faster for comparatively simpler integrations on <=4 core machines with limited memory, compared to tintp.

-* Using very high values of *n* may quickly deplete your system resources.
+Using very high values of *n* may quickly deplete your system resources.
 Your machine may freeze.
 Exercise caution.